Burhan7777/Scribble/Features.md

 23) Animations in lazy-column when note is deleted:
 24) Transitions between screens:
 25) "No Notes found" animation in main screen and notebooks screen:
-26) Rate app option while using app:
+26) Rate app option while using app: DELAYED
-27) Update app option:
+27) Update app option: DELAYED
 28) Firebase fix dialog boxes like in Instabuddy :( :
 29) Don't forget to save password of locked notes on the cloud: DONE
 30) Save note on back button also auto-save function(Main):